 Kamlesh Khunti (FRCGP, FRCP, MD, PhD, FMedSci) undertook his medical training at the University of Dundee.
 He is Professor of Primary Care Diabetes and Vascular Medicine at the University of Leicester and Leicester General Hospital, UK.
 He is also co-director of the Leicester Diabetes Centre and leads a research group that is currently working on the early identification of, and interventions with, people who have or are at increased risk of developing cardiometabolic diseases.
-His wider research interests focus on primary care and public health, ethnic health; cardiometabolic diseases and real-world evidence.
+His wider research interests focus on primary care and public health, ethnic health; cardiometabolic diseases, multiple long term conditions and pragamatic interventional studies real-world evidence.

 Professor Khunti is also Director of the UK National Institute for Health Research (NIHR) in Applied Research Collaborations East Midlands and Director of the Real-world Evidence Unit and Centre for Ethnic Health Research.
 He is a Senior Investigator and principal investigator on several major national and international studies.
-He is the National NIHR ARC Theme Lead for Multimorbidity and Ethnicity and Diversity.
+He is the National NIHR ARC Theme Lead for Multiple Long Term Condtions and Ethnicity and Diversity.
 He is also Honorary Visiting Professorial Fellow with Department of General Practice, University of Melbourne.